 The Benefits of a Venturi Meter

-With the introduction of new measurement technologies and the myriad of performance claims from sale literature, it’s easy to lose sight of the important elements that an effective flow meter offers no matter what technology is used.
-Long known for their longevity, reliability, and long term performance, Venturi meters provide the widest variety of measurement options in piped systems for liquids, gas, steam, and mixed media of any metering technology – all while offering the highest degree of traceable accuracy.
+With the introduction of new measurement technologies and the myriad of performance claims from sales literature, it’s easy to lose sight of the important elements that an effective flow meter offers no matter what technology is used.
+Long known for their longevity, reliability, and long-term performance, Venturi meters provide the widest variety of measurement options in piped systems for liquids, gas, steam, and mixed media of any metering technology – all while offering the highest degree of traceable accuracy.

 Venturi meters are a versatile solution in that their laying length can be changed to fit a defined space; they can be modified to provide rate of flow control or measure sewage; they can be used reliably for billing or custody transfer; and they can be used for rectangular or circular metering.
 In addition, Venturi meters can be oriented in any plane and can measure accurately whether the line fluid is flowing upwards or downwards.
 To this end, Venturi meters are not subject to downstream piping effects and, with specially designed modified short form type Venturi meters, very short upstream straight pipe is required.